 Camouflage is a common defense mechanism used by animals and plants to blend in with their surroundings and avoid being seen by predators.
 There are many different types of camouflage, but background matching is perhaps the most common.
 This is where an animal’s colors and patterns match those of the environment they live in, making them very difficult to spot.
 A good example of this is the eastern screech owl, whose feathers perfectly match the bark of the trees it sits in.

-See also What are axolotl personality traits?
+See also What are five big traits?

 What is camouflaging explain with an example